Understand the custom report builder

 The first step of building a report is to select which data sources to include.
 Data sources are the objects, assets, and events that you want to report on.
 The primary data source will determine the focus of the report, with all other data sources relating to that source.
 Whether a data source is primary or secondary will have a significant impact on the data returned in your report.

 Please note: this feature is currently in beta.

 When you're selecting the data sources to include in a report in the custom report builder, you can view an overview of how the data sources are being joined, as well as what records will be included or excluded from your report based on your selection.
 You can also preview your selected data sources in a preview table.

 To view the Data join info, click first to expand the right side panel.
 The Data join info panel will display a breakdown of how your selected data sources are joined.
 Using this data, you can confirm if the correct data sources have been selected and this will enable you to view the total number of records available to include in your report, which is based on each data source's association to the Primary data source.

 To view the Data preview, click up to expand the bottom panel.
 The Data preview panel will display an in-depth preview of your data.
 The table will populate with properties for each selected data source.

 Connecting multiple data sources

-Internally, HubSpot stores each data source's data in separate tables, similar to a set of spreadsheets.
-When you select multiple data sources, HubSpot may need to use additional sources to connect the data together.
+Internally, HubSpot stores each source's data in separate tables, similar to a set of spreadsheets.
+When you select multiple data sources, HubSpot may need to use additional sources to connect the tables.
 For example, contacts and deals can be joined directly without connecting additional sources, as those objects are closely associated in HubSpot.
 However, some data sources require connective data sources.
 For example, if your report's primary source is Deals and you want to include blog post data in the report, the Contacts and Web activities sources will also be selected automatically.